-Schools face more strikes after pay deal rejected by fouth union
+Schools face more strikes after pay deal rejected by fourth union

 NASUWT says pay offer ‘did not come close’ to addressing concerns about pay and conditions